scopyleft/bralador/README.md

 ## Writing posts

+* Set the global information in /private/infos.js.
-Place your markdown document in /private folder.
+* Place your markdown document in /private folder.
-Set your metadatas in /private/metadata.js.
+* Set your metadatas for each document /private/metadata.js.

 ## Deploy your website